giancarlo/gbc/docs/language-reference.md

 ### Variable Definition

 A variable is a storage location for holding a value.
 Variables are defined with the '=' operator.
 By default their value is constant, unless defined with the `var` keyword.
 If the variable type is omitted, it is inferred by the compiler.
+All variables must be defined with a value.

 ```
 # Define a constant with name 'constant', type 'string', and value 'value'